omatheuspimenta/GRAMEP/docs/basic_usage.md

 ## About this Basic usage

-This tutorial was authored in `December 2023`, and it's possible that the commands may receive updates in the future.
+This tutorial was authored in `October 2024`, and it's possible that the commands may receive updates in the future.
 To ensure you have the most current information and options, we recommend consulting the `--help` command, which is a reliable way to stay up-to-date.

 If you come across any errors in this tutorial, please feel free to do so using the following [link](https://github.com/omatheuspimenta/GRAMEP/issues).
 Your contributions are greatly appreciated and help maintain the tutorial's accuracy and usefulness.